Culture of India: Festivals

 Rath Yatra celebration a major festival in Puri.

 Carnival in Goa or Viva Carnival is a Celebration prior to fasting season of Lent.
 It refers to the festival of carnival, or Mardi Gras, in the Indian state of Goa.

 Gommateshwara statue during the Grand Consecration Mahamastakabhisheka in August 2018 at Shravanabelagola, Karnataka.
 Mahamastakabhisheka is held every 12 years and is considered one of Jainism's most auspicious celebrations.

+Significant Tibetan cultural influence is seen in regions like Ladakh, Sikkim, Spiti and North Bengal, where Tibetan festivals as well as local festivals like the Hemis Festival or the Pang Lhabsol is observed.

 Rangoli artwork is usually made during Diwali or Tihar, Onam, Pongal and other Hindu festivals in the Indian subcontinent.

 India, being a multi-cultural, multi-ethnic and multi-religious society, celebrates holidays and festivals of various religions.
 The three national holidays in India, the Independence Day, the Republic Day and the Gandhi Jayanti, are celebrated with zeal and enthusiasm across India.
 In addition, many Indian states and regions have local festivals depending on prevalent religious and linguistic demographics.
 Popular religious festivals include the Hindu festivals of Chhath, Navratri, Janmashtami, Diwali, Maha Shivratri, Ganesh Chaturthi, Durga Puja, Holi, Rath Yatra, Ugadi, Vasant Panchami, Rakshabandhan, and Dussehra.
 Several harvest festivals such as Makar Sankranti, Sohrai, Pusnâ, Hornbill, Chapchar Kut, Pongal, Onam and Raja sankaranti swinging festival are also fairly popular.

 India celebrates a variety of festivals due to the large diversity of India.
 Many religious festivals like Diwali (Hindu) Eid (Muslim) Christmas (Christian), etc. are celebrated by all.
 The government also provides facilities for the celebration of all religious festivals with equality and grants road bookings, security, etc. providing equality to the diverse religions and their festivals.

 Chapchar Kut cheraw dance in Mizoram.
 Chapchar Kut festival is celebrated during March after completion of their most arduous task of Jhum operation i.e., jungle-clearing (clearing of the remnants of burning).